Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Compiler Support

-\myparagraph{Strengths of the polyhedral representation:} \begin{itemize}[leftmargin=*] \item Unified representation: The polyhedral representation is a unified mathematical representation for code (iteration domains and data accesses), code transformations, and data dependencies.
-This eliminates friction within the compiler intermediate representations and simplifies greatly the design of code transformations. \item Instance-wise representation: The granularity of the polyhedral representation is the instances of statement executions instead of representing all the statement instances as a single statement.
-An instance of statement execution is a single execution of a statement during one loop iteration.
-Instance-wise representation is not limited to the iteration domain but includes data dependencies, data accesses, iteration domains, and code transformations.
-This allows the polyhedral compiler to have a precise representation of dependencies, code, and code transformations. \item Support for the whole class of affine transformations: The polyhedral representation allows applying any affine transformation on the iteration domain and data accesses.
-An example of a complex affine transformation is iteration space skewing which allows the extraction of parallelism from multi-layer recurrent neural networks. \item Non-rectangular iteration domains: The polyhedral representation also allows compilers to naturally express non-rectangular iteration domains (i.e., iteration domains with an affine conditional). \end{itemize}
+\myparagraph{Strengths of the polyhedral representation:} \begin{itemize}[leftmargin=*] \item Unified representation: It eliminates friction within compiler IRs and greatly simplifies design of code transformations. \item Instance-wise representation: The representation granularity is instances of statement executions where each instance is a single execution of a statement during one loop iteration.
+Instance-wise representation includes iteration domains, data dependencies, data accesses, and code transformations, which allows the compiler to have a precise representation. \item Support for the whole class of affine transformations: It allows applying any affine transformation on iteration domain and data accesses.
+An example of a complex affine transformation is iteration space skewing, which allows extracting parallelism from multi-layer recurrent neural networks to increase hardware occupancy. \item Non-rectangular iteration domains: The representation allows compilers to naturally express non-rectangular iteration domains (i.e., iteration domains with an affine conditional). \end{itemize}